-Each batch of VVMs is sampled (according to ISO 3951:1989) and tested with an NIST traceable spectrodensitometer in order to ensure that the VVMs change color as specified in response to heat exposure.
+Each batch of VVMs is sampled (according to customized statistical analysis based on the concepts found in ISO 3951-1) and tested with an NIST traceable spectrodensitometer in order to ensure that the VVMs change color as specified in response to heat exposure.

 Inspection cards are a tool used by Temptime to assure our customers that VVMs were not exposed to excessive heat during shipping.
 Temptime affixes a VVM to each card and measures that VVMs optical density prior to shipping.
 When customers receive the shipment of VVMs, they also measure the optical density of the same VVM affixed to the card.
 By comparing the optical densities of the VVM prior to shipping and after shipping, customers can tell if the shipment of VVMs was exposed to excessive heat.